Q:

 2. Fertilizer efficiency and solubility

-The solution of potassium sulfite is weakly acidic and its solubility is relatively low.
-In the soil, the decomposition of potassium sulfite takes some time, and its nutrients are mainly released in the form of sulfite and hydrogen sulfate.
-Therefore, the fertilizer effect of potassium sulfite is relatively slow, but the material changes in the decomposition process may have a certain regulatory effect on crops.
+Potassium sulfite and potassium sulfate are also signifiis able totly different in fertilizer efficiency and solubility.
+But In fact Due to its strong acidic environment, potassium sulfate has high solubility in aquatic environments and is able to rapidly decompose into sulfate ions that is able to be absorbed by crops.
+I've found that Therefore, the fertilizer effect of potassium sulfate is relatively stable, and it's usually broadly applied to make up to the acidic problems in the soil systems.
+From what I've seen, The solution of potassium sulfite is weakly acidic and its solubility is comparatively low.
+In the soil systems, the decomposition of potassium sulfite takes some time, and its nutrients are mainly released in the form of sulfite and hydrogen sulfate.
+Therefore, the fertilizer effect of potassium sulfite is relatively slow, however the material changes in the decomposition process might have a certain regulatory effect on crops.

-3. Soil acidity and alkalinity regulation
+3. soil systems acidity and alkalinity regulation

 4. Precautions

-potassium sulfate is easy to decompose at high temperatures and release toxic gases, so you need to pay attention to safety when using it, and stay away from open flames and high temperature environments.
+potassium sulfate is easy to decompose at high temperatures and emit toxic gases, so you need to pay attention to security when using it, and stay away from open flames and high temperature environments.
+Potassium sulfite has high stability and isn't easy to decompose, however a small amount of harmful gaseous will be released during its decomposition process, so special attention should be paid to security during storage and consumption.
+Summary

 Get a Free Quote